 Podar Pearl School Launches Sports Complex

-“This sports complex is more than just infrastructure – it embodies our educational philosophy,” said Mohammed Nizar, president of Podar Pearl School.“With our Madinatna campus now operational and new campuses planned for Al Khor and Al Gharrafa, this project is a critical milestone in our broader vision.”

-Dr Maneesh Mangal, principal of Podar Pearl School, added,“This complex reflects our unwavering commitment to nurturing champions – both in academics and athletics.
-Our students deserve world-class facilities, and this initiative sets new benchmarks for excellence.”
+Doha, Qatar: Under the patronage of the Ministry of Education and Higher Education, Podar Pearl School-recently ranked as the top institution in the Education World Global Index Survey-announces the launch of its most ambitious infrastructure project to date: a state-of-the-art Sports Complex designed to advance holistic student development.

-At a formal signing ceremony, school leadership, senior education officials, and leading representatives from Qatar's engineering and construction sectors, marked the commencement of the initiative.
+At a formal signing ceremony held at its Doha campus, school leadership, alongside the Board of Directors, senior education officials, and leading representatives from Qatar's engineering and construction sectors, marked the commencement of this landmark initiative.

-The new complex will feature facilities to promote physical education and student well-being, including: Outdoor Facilities: Football pitch, athletic track, and cricket ground; Indoor Facilities: Courts for badminton, volleyball, basketball, squash, handball, and netball and Wellness Zones: A yoga studio and an open fitness area to encourage healthy, active lifestyles.
+The new Sports Complex will feature world-class facilities to promote physical education and student well-being, including: Outdoor Facilities: Football pitch, athletic track, and cricket ground; Indoor Facilities: Courts for badminton, volleyball, basketball, squash, handball, and netball; Wellness Zones: A yoga studio and an open fitness area to encourage healthy, active lifestyles.

+The project unites Qatar's premier firms: Qatar Design Consortium (QDC): Architectural and design consultancy, Almana Engineering and Contracting Co.: Main construction contractor, Qatar Multi Tech Trad & Cont.: Mechanical, electrical, and plumbing (MEP) services.

+Scheduled for completion by October 2025, the Sports Complex will significantly enhance the school's capacity to host inter-school tournaments, training workshops, and recreational programs-cementing Podar Pearl's position as a regional leader in sports-integrated learning.

-Dr Maneesh Mangal, principal of Podar Pearl School, added,“This complex reflects our unwavering commitment to nurturing champions – both in academics and athletics.
+Dr. Maneesh Mangal, Principal of Podar Pearl School, emphasised,“This complex reflects our unwavering commitment to nurturing champions-both in academics and athletics.
 Our students deserve world-class facilities, and this initiative sets new benchmarks for excellence.”

 Legal Disclaimer: